mirahas/KPMG-developer-tech-test/README.md

 coupled so I combined that into one piece of code.

 Initially, I called the fetchLocations function in the map component.
 However, that meant when the page was loaded, the map initially didn't have any markers.
-It Also meant that separate calls will need to be made from each component to get the data
-- causing repetitive code.
+It Also meant that separate calls will need to be made from each component to get the data, causing repetitive code.
 Thus, I fetched the data in the App.js component and passed the data to both the table and map components through props.
 Also, I only rendered the map only when the data was available so the markers were on the map when rendered.

 ## Map Decisions